 Again this is another one of the eight Royal Parks of London and probably one of the most popular parks in London.
 It covers 350 acres and features over 4,000 trees, a lake and a variety of flower gardens.
 During the autumn time, it is lovely to walk around with all the leaves falling and the pretty colours.
 Also, perfect in the summertime when you want to chill out under a shady tree.

 Hyde Park has a lot to offer different people and you can enjoy activities such as swimming, boating, cycling and skating.
-There is also pitches for football games, tennis courts and tracks for horse riding.
-Also located at Hyde Park is two lakeside restaurants where you can enjoy a nice drink and some delicious food.
+There are also pitches for football games, tennis courts and tracks for horse riding.
+Also located at Hyde Park are two lakeside restaurants where you can enjoy a nice drink and some delicious food.
 The park also hosts a variety of events throughout the year from concerts to family days.